radioation/SGDK_Scrolling/ParallaxPy/README.md

 * Final Scroll increment floor: 1.8605
 Image size 480 x 224
 ```
+The output gives you information you can use to scroll the image.

-This lets you know that the tile takes up 80 pixels at the top of the floor
+* Scroll width far 80.000 : The repeated image takes up 80 pixels at the top row of the floor.
-pattern and 160 at the bottom.
-It also lets you know where the floor pattern
-starts and stops in the image (rows 180 and 223).
-The scroll increment is the
+* Scroll width near 160.000 : The repeated image takes up 160 pixels at the bottom row of the floor.
+* Starting row floor 180 : The floor starts at row 180 in the output image
+* Ending row floor 223 : The floor ends at row 223 in the output image
-amount each successive scroll line should increase if you were scrolling the top
+* Scroll increment floor 0.0233  :  The amount each successive scroll line should increase if you're scrolling the top row by one pixel.
-row one pixel at a time.
+* Final Scroll increment floor 1.8605 : The amount each floor row differs by before the scroll values needs to be reset.
+* Image size 480 x 224 : The size of the output image.